Corinna Wedekind

 A recommendation for grade conversion can be found here.

-After completing the recognition process, please send a current certificate of all academic achievements to date, which also includes the academic achievements completed abroad.
+After completing the recognition process, please upload a current certificate of all academic achievements to date, which also includes the academic achievements completed abroad into the database.